|

 into the depths of bipolar disorder, seen through his

 eyes.
-Viewers are swept inside Reston’s world, via his
+Viewers are swept inside Reston’s world, via

 lens, as he climbs from crippling depression into a